Skip to contents

 useINLAprecomp

-logical indicating if is to be used shared object pre-compiled by INLA.
-This will not be considered if the argument libpath is provided.
+logical, default is TRUE, indicating if it is to be used the shared object pre-compiled by INLA.
+This is not considered if 'libpath' is provided.

 libpath